monterhealth/api-filter-bundle/README.md

 return [
 // ...
-    Monter\ApiFilterBundle\MonterApiFilterBundle::class => ['all' => true],
+    MonterHealth\ApiFilterBundle\MonterHealthApiFilterBundle::class => ['all' => true],
 ];
 ```

 Usage
 =====
 First define what combinations of parameters and filter typs can be used.
 This is possible by adding annotations to an entity class.
-Load the Monter/ApiFilterBundle/MonterApiFilter in your controller and pass it a Doctrine QueryBuilder, the entity's class name and the Request query.
+Load the MonterHealth/ApiFilterBundle/MonterHealthApiFilter in your controller and pass it a Doctrine QueryBuilder, the entity's class name and the Request query.
 It will add all the constraints and orderings of the Request query to the QueryBuilder.

 Entity
 -------